eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 We have partitioned much of the unallocated CC space into eight regions of 9 CC parameters each.
 Each region corresponds to an ID.
 (1 through 8).
 The 9 CC parameters belonging to an ID are known as parameters "a" through "i".
 Obviously different IDs will have different CCs allocated to their "a" through "i" parameters.
 A module of a given ID may assume that it is the *only* module in a voice chain which responds to its 9 allocated CC parameters (or that any other module responding to them does not conflict with it).

-If the module wishes it, parameters "a" and "i" may be joined to form a single 14-bit parameter called "a".
-Similarly, parameters "b" and "h" may be joined to form the 14-bit parameter "b".
+If the module wishes it, parameters "a" and "i" may be joined to form a single 14-bit CC parameter called "a".
+Similarly, parameters "b" and "h" may be joined to form the 14-bit CC parameter called "b".

 We will begin with the first 64 CCs: